-David Rines focuses on regulatory, policy, and transactional issues for commercial and private wireless services (mobile and fixed), broadband services, and wireline communications services.
-David works with commercial service providers and with operators of private communications systems, such as electric utilities and other critical infrastructure industries.
+David Rines focuses on regulatory, policy, and transactional issues for commercial and private wireless services (mobile and fixed), as well as broadband services and wireline communications services.
+He works with commercial service providers and with operators of private communications systems, such as electric utilities and other critical infrastructure industries.
 The scope of his practice includes spectrum policy, spectrum acquisition and management, licensing, infrastructure matters such as pole attachments and collocation, broadband access services, regulatory compliance, transactional matters, and new and emerging technologies.